-Employers may offer longer periods of COBRA coverage but are only required to do so under special circumstances, such as disability (yours or a family member’s), your death or divorce, or when your child ceases to meet the definition of a dependent child under the health plan.
+Employers may offer longer periods of COBRA coverage but are only required to do so under special circumstances, such as disability (yours or a family member’s), an employee’s death or divorce, or when an employee’s child ceases to meet the definition of a dependent child under the health plan.

 Who can answer other COBRA questions?

 COBRA administration is shared by three Federal agencies.
 The Department of Labor (DOL) handles questions about notification rights under COBRA for private-sector employees.
 The Department of Health and Human Services (HHS) handles questions relating to state and local government workers.
 The Internal Revenue Service (IRS), as part of the Department of the Treasury, has other COBRA jurisdiction.

 More details about COBRA coverage are on the dedicated COBRA Web page and also are included in the booklet An Employee’s Guide to Health Benefits Under COBRA.
 To receive a copy or to speak to a benefits advisor, contact EBSA online or call 1-866-444-3272.
 For telephone numbers of the nearest HHS and IRS offices, call the Federal Citizen Information Center at 1-800-688-9889 or visit their Website.

 The Health Insurance Marketplace is another way that workers who lose their jobs can find health coverage for themselves and their families.
 The Marketplace offers comprehensive health coverage and you may be eligible for a tax credit that will lower your monthly premiums and cost-sharing reductions that will lower your out-of-pocket costs for deductibles, coinsurance, and copayments.